Previously Unavailable 3 Supergenerous — Transforming the Impact of Human Generosity

 The company provides a digital platform making it effortless to claim the 33% tax rebate on your past charitable donations, and re-donate it.
 An idea with major economic impact, the company counts Sir Bill English as its cornerstone investor.

-The company’s founders and board sought a brand that would clarify its proposition and drive a strong emotional connection.
+The company’s founders and board sought a brand that’d clarify its proposition and drive a strong emotional connection.

-Our brand strategy process arrived a core brand idea of ‘transforming the impact of human generosity’.
-Using this platform, a charitable donor’s past generosity can be ‘re-upped’ at no cost to the donor, but with a significant impact to the charity and its cause.
+Our brand strategy process arrived a core idea of ‘transforming the impact of human generosity’.
+Using the product, a charitable donor’s past generosity can be ‘re-upped’ at no cost to the donor, but with a significant impact to the charity.

 This purpose was expressed in a new brand name – Supergenerous.

-Supergenerous believe that human generosity is the solution to overcome humanity's greatest challenges — they’re passionate about creating a world where it’s effortless for charities and their causes to capture the full value of that generosity.
+Supergenerous believe human generosity is the solution to humanity's greatest challenges — they’re passionate about creating a world where it’s effortless for charities to capture the full value of that generosity.

 We explored the idea of transforming the impact of human generosity through the use of scale —